e-fever/qimmutable/README.md

     source.insert(0, CustomImmutableType());

+    listModel.setSource(source);
-    listModel.setSource(source); // It will be updated to the latest version of data and generate rowsInserted signal.
+    // It will be updated to the latest version
+    // Emit rowsInserted() signal.
 ```